nicholasmcnamra/excalibur-interview/README.md

 ## Prerequisites

-Before running the application locally, make sure you have the following installed on your machine:
+Before running the application locally, make sure you have the following installed on your machine.
+If you decide to build the app in Docker, make sure postgres is installed or you are able to connect to a running instance of postgres.

 - [Node.js] https://nodejs.org/en/
 - [npm] https://www.npmjs.com/ (Should come with Node.js)